TrishadKano/TrishadKano/README.md

 ## 👨‍💻 About Me

-Data Engineer and Data Scientist with hands-on experience spanning data engineering, machine learning, and business intelligence across the **fintech** and **mining** industries.
-I build scalable pipelines, deploy ML models, and turn raw data into decisions — currently doing this at scale for MTN's MoMo fintech platform.
+Data Engineer and Data Scientist with hands-on experience in data engineering, machine learning, and business intelligence across the **fintech** and **mining** industries.
+Passionate about building scalable data platforms, developing intelligent models, and transforming raw data into trusted insights.
+Currently engineering enterprise-scale data solutions for **MTN MoMo (MTN Group Fintech)**, enabling reliable analytics and data-driven decision-making.

 ### Currently Focused On